aryakudkar/Employee_Attrition_Analysis/README.md

 * Analyzing attrition data can help companies identify the factors contributing to employee turnover and take proactive measures to improve retention.

 # Features
+* Data Cleaning: Preprocess and clean raw sales data.
+* Visualization: Generate plots and charts to visualize sales trends, customer preferences, and other key metrics.

 # Dataset
 The dataset used in this project includes various features such as employee demographics, job roles, performance ratings, and more.